pohlm01/master-thesis/4_comparison.typ

 Without telemetry data from browsers, it is not possible to judge which are the most common combinations just from the percentage of certificates issued and the configuration of root @ca:pl, as there is a big imbalance on which @ca:pl and certificates are heavily used and which are not.
 We tried to get an impression by manually checking the certificate chains for the top 10 domains according to Cloudflare Radar @cloudflare_radar_domains.
 The results in @tab:top_10_signatures show that the landscape of used signatures is diverse.
-The significance is very limited, though, as five of the ten top domains do not serve a website and are purely used for @api calls (root-servers.net, googleapis.com, gstatic.com, tiktokcdn.com, amazonaws.com).
+The significance is very limited, though, as five of the ten top domains do not serve a website and are purely used for @api calls or to serve static assets like pictures and videos (root-servers.net, googleapis.com, gstatic.com, tiktokcdn.com, amazonaws.com).
 The remaining five domains serve a website, but it seems likely that the majority of calls still originates from @api calls, which may use different certificate chains.
 Moreover, the server may adopt the presented certificate based on a specific subdomain, the user agent, and other factors, which further complicates a holistic view.
 Nevertheless, we are convinced that the chosen combinations represent adequate examples.